Wes-Coburn/Wes-Coburn/README.md

 # Hi there 👋

-## I'm Wesley, front-end web developer / indie game developer.
+## I'm Wesley, a front-end web developer

 - 🌱 I’m currently studying the <a href="https://www.codecademy.com/career-journey/front-end-engineer">Front-End Engineer path</a> on CodeAcademy.

-- 🔭 My latest project is <a href="https://drifterthegame.com">The Drifter Deckbuilding Game</a>, a deckbuilding adventure game made with Unity (and C#).
+- 🔭 I also develop indie games!
+My latest project is <a href="https://drifterthegame.com">The Drifter Deckbuilding Game</a>, a deckbuilding adventure game made with Unity (and C#).

 <!--
 - 👯 I’m looking to collaborate on ...